Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 .. _substrafl_concepts:

-Substrafl is a federated learning Python library that leverages  Substra software to run federated learning experiments at scale on real distributed data.
+SubstraFL is a federated learning Python library that leverages  Substra software to run federated learning experiments at scale on real distributed data.
 Its main usage is therefore in production environments.
-Substrafl can also be used on a single machine on a virtually splitted dataset for two use cases:
+SubstraFL can also be used on a single machine on a virtually splitted dataset for two use cases:

 * to debug code before launching experiments on a real network
 * to perform FL simulations

-Substrafl uses the Substra library to handle creation and orchestration of tasks.
-Please note that Substrafl is planned to be merged with Substra into a single library.
+SubstraFL uses the Substra library to handle creation and orchestration of tasks.
+Please note that SubstraFL is planned to be merged with Substra into a single library.

-Substrafl strives to be as flexible and modular as possible.
+SubstraFL strives to be as flexible and modular as possible.
 You can easily change one part of the federated learning experiment (for instance, the local training algorithm) without having to change everything else (the federated learning strategy, the metrics, the dataset, etc)

 **ML framework compatibility**:
-Substrafl can be used with any machine learning framework (PyTorch, Tensorflow, Scikit-Learn, etc).
-However, a specific interface has been developed for using PyTorch with Substrafl, which makes writing PyTorch code simpler than using other frameworks.
+SubstraFL can be used with any machine learning framework (PyTorch, Tensorflow, Scikit-Learn, etc).
+However, a specific interface has been developed for using PyTorch with SubstraFL, which makes writing PyTorch code simpler than using other frameworks.

 Installation